-As well as an inspection and maintenance programme, there are other aspects of site security that are addressed by Weymouth & Portland Borough Council.
+As well as an inspection and maintenance programme, there are other aspects of site security that are addressed by Weymouth Town Council.

-All council staff working in parks and gardens (gardeners, dog wardens and arborists, cleansing crew) are clearly identifiable by their Council uniform and this helps establish the sense of a 'presence' in the gardens and helps members of the public to identify people who can assist them.
+All Weymouth Town Council staff working in parks and gardens (gardeners, arborists, cleansing crew) are clearly identifiable by their Council uniform and this helps establish the sense of a 'presence' in the gardens and helps members of the public to identify people who can assist them.
+Some of the Parks and Open Spaces team have undergone training to enable them to issue Fixed Penalty Notices for offences such as out of control dogs and vandalism.